 DigitalTrends.com is better known as a reviewer of technology products but the site has good, in-depth reviews of eight top refrigerators.
 The reports are nicely detailed, and while heavily based on things like features and design, include credible hands-on testing.
 A couple of the reviewed refrigerators earn Editors' Choice status.

-Amazon.com is a great place to find owner reviews of many products, but, unfortunately, refrigerators is not one of those.
+Amazon.com is a usually great place to find owner reviews of products, but not in the case of refrigerators.
 Though hundreds of models are listed on the site, few get much in the way of feedback.
 Most are not sold by Amazon, but by Amazon Marketplace sellers.
 Whether because of that, the small sample size, or other factors, many refrigerators score worse at Amazon.com than they do at other retail sites.Refrigerators